 During the festival, you can find a variety of vegetarian stalls along the roads around Penang with delicious and creative vegetarian cuisines.

 When we arrived in Penang, we stumbled onto the Indian festival, Thaipusam, dedicated to the Hindu deity, Lord Murugan.
-During this festival, food was given out freely on the streets as the processions was taking place.
+During this festival, food was given out freely on the streets as the processions were taking place.

 You will find the same experience on Deepavali, one of the largest annual festivals celebrated by the Indians.
 A variety of local dishes are offered on the streets.